cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 ```
 from within this folder to upload the elevation data to POSTGIS.

 3) Start the docker containers for the input agents responsible for instantiating emissions data.
-Send the requests to these agents to instantitate the relevant triples.
+Send the requests to these agents to instantiate the relevant triples.

 ## Work example